A. Examples and encouragement.

 v.
 "Once you see the matter of giving is centered in this lovely word grace, it lifts the whole act away from mechanics, from pressure and duty, from obligation and mere legalism.
 It lifts us up into the most lovely atmosphere of an activity which seeks by giving to convey to others all that is lovely, all that is beautiful, all that is good, and all that is glorious.
 What a lovely word this word is . . .
 For there is no area in the Christian life in which grace shines out so much, so beautifully, so delightfully, and so happily as when giving comes from the background of poverty."
 (Redpath)

-d.
-I speak not by commandment: Paul isn’t commanding the Corinthian Christians to give.
-Paul knew that giving from commandment isn’t giving at all; we call that kind of giving taxation!
+c.
+I speak not by commandment: Paul isn't commanding the Corinthian Christians to give.
+Paul knew that giving from commandment isn't giving at all; we call that kind of giving taxation.

 i.
-Many of us like to think that we can love without giving.
-But what does 1 John 3:17-18 say?
-But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?
+Many of us like to think that we can love without giving, but what does 1 John 3:17-18 say?
+Whoever has this world's goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?
 My little children, let us not love in word or in tongue, but in deed and in truth.
 Jesus said much the same in Matthew 6:21: For where your treasure is, there your heart will be also.
 What we give, and how we follow through on our commitment to give, are valid tests of our love.

 iii.
 Since the Corinthians had more than the Macedonians did, they should give more.
 Calvin puts it plainly: "Rich men owe God a large tribute and poor men have no reason to be ashamed if what they give is small."

-3. (9) A second example of giving: our Lord Jesus.
+3. (9) The second example of giving: our Lord Jesus.

 For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sakes He became poor, that you through His poverty might become rich.

 a.
-You know the grace of our Lord Jesus: From the context, and from how Paul has used the word grace in this passage, we know that Paul is writing, “You know the giving of our Lord Jesus.”
+You know the grace of our Lord Jesus: From the context, and from how Paul has used the word grace in this passage, we know that Paul means, "You know the giving of our Lord Jesus."

 i.
 And what riches!
-Jesus, as the eternal Second Member of the Trinity, as God the Son, living in the riches and splendor of the ivory palaces of heaven, surrounded constantly by the glory and power and majesty of God.
-The riches Jesus enjoyed before adding humanity to His deity make any amount of wealth on earth seem poor!
+Jesus, as the eternal Second Member of the Trinity, as God the Son, living in the riches and splendor of the ivory palaces of heaven (Psalm 45:8), surrounded constantly by the glory, power, and majesty of God.
+The riches Jesus enjoyed before adding humanity to His deity make any amount of wealth on earth seem poor.

 ii.
 Notice that it says that Jesus became poor when He was rich.
 Just as Jesus added humanity but never lost His deity, so He also "added" poverty but never "lost" His riches.
 "For He assumed poverty, yet did not lose His riches.
 Inwardly He was rich, outwardly poor.
 His deity was hidden in His riches, His manhood apparent in His poverty."
 (Hughes)